Tsafon/desktop/README.md

   - [X] Cross platform SysTray Icon
   - [X] Cross platform Open Browser URL
   - [ ] Cross platform Browser Pop SysTray Window
+    - Java/Go Service Can emulate web server, web pages can be opened by browser or mobile device.
+If we emulate mobile browser client, we can show systray icon dropdown browser mini window.
+As a result developers need to create only two versions of web site - desktop && mobile and systray icon goin just reuse mobile version.
   - [ ] Cross platform Power Events (control reboot, logout, suspend)
   - [ ] Register URL handlers (open an application from a browser)
   - [ ] Sound and Volume control